erir11/ml_ops_project/reports/README.md

 > Answer:
 Group member s233347 used 0.18 dollars on the final bucket version.
 This would likely have been higher if the bucket had been implemented correctly the first time.
 Furthermore, the extend to which DVC was actually used was rather low due to our dataset remaining very consistent throughout the project.

+Group member s194633 only used 0.01 dollars, this would probably have been higher if we had done the training in the cloud and gotten GPU access for the process.
+GPU access was denied by the cloud.
+Intead we did the training locally since we found that more expedient then the cloud.

 ### Question 28